-A common problem that is encountered when adding new replication slaves is that the new slave fails with a series of warning and error messages like these:
+A common problem that is encountered when adding new replicas is that the new replica fails with a series of warning and error messages like these:

 This situation can occur if the

---relay-log-indexoption is not used.
-See Section 2.6, “Replication and Binary Logging Options and Variables”, for more information about these options.
+relay_log_indexsystem variable is not used.
+For more information about these variables, see Section 2.6, “Replication and Binary Logging Options and Variables”.

 To avoid this problem, use the same value for

-Copy the contents of the existing slave's relay log index file into the new slave's relay log index file, making sure to overwrite any content already in the file.
+Copy the contents of the existing replica's relay log index file into the new replica's relay log index file, making sure to overwrite any content already in the file.

 Proceed with the remaining steps in this section.